Great to have you here as I, Rush Limboy, your host and guiding light.

 A reluctance to do so on somebody's part gives me pause.

-Because it's so obvious.
+Makes me uncomfortable because it's so obvious.

 The failures, the failings, the problems, the destructiveness of liberalism, socialism, Marxism.

-Why anybody wants to adopt their language even from time to time?
+Why anybody wants to adopt their language, even from time to time?

 I don't understand it.